 - Handle the power cord carefully.
-A damaged or frayed power cord can cause electric shock or fire. - Do not use any power cord other than the one supplied with the projector. - Do not bend or tug the power cord excessively. - Do not place the power cord under the projector, or any heavy object. - Do not cover the power cord with other soft materials such as rugs. - Do not heat the power cord. - Do not handle the power plug with wet hands. - Turn off the projector, unplug the power cord and have the projector serviced by a qualified service personnel under the following conditions: - When the power cord or plug is damaged or frayed. - If liquid has been spilled into the projector, or if it has been exposed to rain or water. - If the projector does not operate normally when you follow the instructions described in this user's manual. - If the projector has been dropped or the cabinet has been damaged. - If the projector exhibits a distinct change in performance, indicating a need for service. - Disconnect the power cord and any other cables before carrying the projector. - Moving the projector requires four people or more.
-Be sure to firmly grip the front and back handles, then move the projector. - Turn off the projector and unplug the power cord before cleaning the cabinet. - Turn off the projector and unplug the power cord if the projector is not to be used for an extended period of time. - When using a LAN cable: For safety, do not connect to the terminal for peripheral device wiring that might have excessive voltage.
+A damaged or frayed power cord can cause electric shock or fire. - Do not use any power cord other than the one supplied with the projector. - Do not bend or tug the power cord excessively. - Do not place the power cord under the projector, or any heavy object. - Do not cover the power cord with other soft materials such as rugs. - Do not heat the power cord. - Do not handle the power plug with wet hands. - Turn off the projector, unplug the power cord and have the projector serviced by a qualified service personnel under the following conditions: - When the power cord or plug is damaged or fraved. - If liquid has been spilled into the projector, or if it has been exposed to rain or water. - If the projector does not operate normally when you follow the instructions described in this user's manual. - If the projector has been dropped or the cabinet has been damaged. - If the projector exhibits a distinct change in performance, indicating a need for service. - Disconnect the power cord and any other cables before carrying the projector. - Turn off the projector and unplug the power cord before cleaning the cabinet. - Turn off the projector and unplug the power cord if the projector is not to be used for an extended period of time. - When using a LAN cable:

+For safety, do not connect to the terminal for peripheral device wiring that might have excessive voltage.